The Rationale

 Disparities in Wealth by Race and Ethnicity

-According to the 2019 Survey of Consumer Finances, White families have the highest median and mean net worth, valued at more than that of all other races and ethnicities combined.
+According to the 2022 Survey of Consumer Finances, White families have among the highest median and mean net worth, valued at more than that of Black and Hispanic families combined.
+For example, the median white household owns more than six times the wealth of the median Black household.

 Median Net Worth ChartMedian Net Worth Chart